Environment Policy & System

 Medium-Term Environmental Plan

-Ninth Medium-Term Environmental Plan (FY 2021 to FY 2022)
+The Tenth Medium-Term Environmental Plan (FY 2023 to FY 2025)

 Volume of processed industrial waste products Volume of processed industrial waste products